Email Share

 • Met as a part of departmental requirements

-• Thesis work must be relevant to the topic of obesity epidemiology and/or prevention
+• Thesis work or Practicum (for MPH students) must be relevant to the topic of obesity epidemiology and/or prevention

 Process for documenting completion of the concentration

-Upon completion of the program requirements, students are required to fill out the corresponding form (see the For Students tab).
-In return, the curriculum committee will provide the students with a letter recognizing the completion of requirements for the concentration, upon successful verification from the registrar's office.
+Upon completion of the program requirements, students are required to fill out the Application for Certificate of Completion.
+In turn, the curriculum committee will provide the students with a certificate recognizing the completion of requirements for the concentration, upon successful verification from the registrar’s office.
 The co-Chairs will review any requests for exceptions and make recommendations if necessary to accept or deny exceptions.
-Criteria will be developed to help in granting requested exceptions.

 Competencies